BradyFU/Video-MME/README.md

 📍 **Evaluation**:

 To extract the answer and calculate the scores, we add the model response to a JSON file.
 Here we provide an [example template](./evaluation/output_test_template.json).
-Once you have prepared the model responses in this format, please refer to the [evaluation script](https://github.com/thanku-all/parse_answer/blob/main/eval_your_results.py), and you will get the accuracy scores across video_durations, video domains, video subcategories, and task types.
+Once you have prepared the model responses in this format, please refer to the evaluation script [eval_your_results.py](https://github.com/thanku-all/parse_answer/blob/main/eval_your_results.py), and you will get the accuracy scores across video_durations, video domains, video subcategories, and task types.
 The evaluation does not introduce any third-party models, such as ChatGPT.

 ```bash